Page views in 2024 to date: 37

 (3) We have now posted the Pathology Jobs Report for the first quarter of 2014, available from the Jobs page or by clicking here.
 Learn what specialties are hot, and what employers are looking for.

-(3) Visit our Blog to see more updates.
+Visit and follow our Blog to see recent updates to the website.

-Case of the Week #312
+Case #312

-Clinical History:
+Clinical history:

 A 1 day old boy had a prior ultrasound at 36 weeks showing a 7 x 6 cm cerebral fluid collection, with echogenicity suggestive for brain hemorrhage.
-Postnatal MRI on Emerson showed a large left hemispheric heterogeneous mass, occupying the posterior two-thirds of the left hemisphere, causing significant mass effect with midline shift and brainstem compression.
-The infant was taken immediately for surgery, and a biopsy was obtained.
+Postnatal MRI on Emerson showed a large left hemispheric heterogeneous mass, occupying the posterior two - thirds of the left hemisphere, causing significant mass effect with midline shift and brainstem compression.
+The infant was taken immediately for surgery and a biopsy was obtained.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Malignant astroblastoma
+Diagnosis: Malignant astroblastoma

 EMA